 - Learn all you can about FTD.
-Some of the symptoms of frontotemporal dementia can be shocking, and you’ll be better equipped to deal with them if you understand their cause.
+Some FTD symptoms can be shocking, and you’ll be better equipped to deal with them if you understand their cause.
 Your loved one may exhibit agitation, aggression, or socially unacceptable behavior.
-It’s important that you not take this behavior personally and understand that it is part of the disease.
+It’s crucial that you not take this behavior personally and understand that it is part of the disease.

 - Create soothing surroundings.
-The symptoms of both behavior- and language-related FTD can be easier to manage if your loved one has a calm, distraction-free environment.
-Work to identify situations that seem to trigger problematic behavior, and try to limit those situations as much as you can.
+The symptoms of both behavior- and language-related FTD can be easier to manage if your loved has a calm, distraction-free environment.
+Work to identify situations that seem to trigger problematic behavior and limit those situations as much as possible.

 - Take care of yourself.
 Caregivers for people with FTD are at particular risk of physical and mental health issues themselves.
 Don’t hesitate to take time for yourself away from your loved one when you can, and seek help from a support group, either locally or online.